 In May 2014, the FASB issued an accounting standard update regarding revenue from customer contracts to transfer goods and services or non-financial assets unless the contracts are covered by other standards (for example, insurance or lease contracts).
 Under the new guidance, an entity should recognize revenue in connection with the transfer of promised goods or services to customers in an amount that reflects the consideration that the entity expects to be entitled to receive in exchange for those goods or services.
 In addition, the new standard requires that reporting companies disclose the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-The new standard is effective for the Company beginning in the first quarter of its fiscal year ending June 30, 2019 with early adoption permitted beginning in the first quarter of its fiscal year ending June 30, 2019.
 The new standard may be applied retrospectively to each prior period presented ("full retrospective transition method") or retrospectively with the cumulative effect recognized as of the date of adoption ("modified retrospective transition method").
 The FASB has also issued several amendments to the standard since its initial issuance.
-The Company intends to adopt the new standard in the first quarter of its fiscal year ending June 30, 2019 and elected a modified retrospective transition method to be applied to complete and incomplete contracts as of adoption date.
+The Company intends to adopt the new standard in the first quarter of its fiscal year ending June 30, 2019 and elected a modified retrospective transition method to be applied to complete contracts as of the adoption date.

-To address the significant implementation requirements of the accounting standard update, the Company has established a revenue project steering committee and crossfunctional implementation team for the implementation of the standard, including a review of all significant revenue arrangements to identify any differences in the timing, measurement, presentation of revenue recognition including new disclosure requirements.
+To address the significant implementation requirements of the accounting standard update, the Company has established a revenue project steering committee and cross-functional implementation team for the implementation of the standard, including a review of all significant revenue arrangements to identify any differences in the timing, measurement, presentation of revenue recognition including new disclosure requirements.